 Try to say that name out loud.
 Okonomiyaki is a Japanese pancake, pizza or omelet—we’ll call it a panzzalet—that contains cabbage, pork or octopus meat, a fried egg, mixed with batter and grilled over a flat iron.
 Just like yakisoba sause, it is a brown, sweet/sour, thick Japanese condiment but more sour and richer in flavor.
 And when put on top of the okonomiyaki (mayonnaise is often mixed with okonomi sauce), you can make yourself a fantastic flat Kansai dish that will fill you up faster than the time it will take you to finish this sentence.
 While it goes great on Japanese panzzalet, you can also use it to make your meat sweater or fried food tangier.

 3. Miso Sauce

 Not only for soup, add a good helping of miso paste to make a smooth sauce that goes great with meat or steamed vegetables.
 Its recipe is quite simple: a good helping of miso paste, mirin and sugar mixed together.
 Because of its mixture of alcohol and fermented beans, it can live in your fridge for months without molding.
 It is also vegan.
-Spread this on your next meat dish or dip your favorite vegetables in and you will finish your meal smiling brightly.
+Spread this on your next meat dish or dip your favorite vegetables in and you will finish your meal positively satisfied.

 2. Ponzu Sauce